cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 - AI Minelayer control
 - AI Chronosphere control in Skirmish
 - AI Iron Curton control in Skirmish
--Change the menu for additional AI levels and game modes.
-(Source code anyone?
-Github?)

 Known issues:
 - AI strenght is depending on map layout.
 Some maps it's still not good.
-Other maps its almost impossible to beat.
+Other maps its almost impossible to beat

 - Tech stealing: The human player has to re-deploy the Construction Yard to MCV and back to unlock all stolen tech.
 Also for the War Factory.
 (Or you have to build a extra one)
  It also changes the voices for some countries.
-Currently we don't know how to correct this.
+Currently we don't know how to correct this

 Source code:
 https://github.com/Bast75/CnC_Remastered_Collection-AI-Boost2

-Greetings, have fun and don't forget to rate this mod.
+Greetings, have fun and don't forget to rate this mod Bast75
-Bast75.